Questions and Answers about Academic Advising

 How can I share information about my academic interest with New College before orientation?

 You have two opportunities to share information.
 One is the academic advising questionnaire that we ask you complete by a particular date.
 We not only note your academic interest but also use this information to select an academic advisor for you.
-During early June, you will receive an orientation newsletter from Student Affairs that provides you with a link to the questionnaire.
 The other opportunity you have to share academic interest is the course request system (CRS).
 A little later in the summer, once you have your New College network username and password, we provide instructions on the use and purpose of CRS.
 Note: this system is not for course registration, only sharing your interest in particular courses.
 Registration happens on campus after discussing you academic plans with your academic advisor (by means of a completed academic contract).